 - When does a waitlist end?

-Waitlist ends by noon the Thursday before classes begin.
+Waitlist ends the Thursday before classes begin.

 - Will anything prevent me from getting on a waitlist?